badgeekluck/filament-cards/README.md

 ### Inlining the Icon with the Card Title

-To display an item's icon inline with its title, override the `iconInlined` property on the card's page.
+To display an item's icon inline with its title, override the `$iconInlined` property on the card's page.

 ```php
 use Kanuni\FilamentCards\Filament\Page\CardsPage;